febus982/sqlalchemy-bind-manager/README.md

 repository provide by itself an isolated session for single operations, we have to use a different approach for multiple operations.

-We can use the `SASyncUnitOfWork` or the `SASyncUnitOfWork` class to provide a shared session to be used for repository operations, **assumed the same bind is used for all the repositories**.
+We can use the `SQLAlchemyUnitOfWork` or the `SQLAlchemyUnitOfWork` class to provide a shared session to be used for repository operations, **assumed the same bind is used for all the repositories**.
 (Two phase transactions are not currently supported).